cjb1821/SOAR-EDR-Project/README.md

   <br />
   - Add actions to the webhook for sending a message to Slack and sending the user an email.
   <br />
-  - Add "yes" and "no" triggers
+  - Add "yes" and "no" triggers to the user prompt of deciding to isolate the machine.
   <br />
   - Add a Slack message action to the "no" trigger.
 This will send a message to Slack urging the user to investigate the incident if the client is not isolated.
   <br />